Brain Injury Lawyer & Traumatic Brain Injury Attorney

 Even a minor car accident can cause serious head injuries.

-While car accidents can cause a wide variety of injuries, the head and the neck are particularly vulnerable.
-According to the Centers for Disease Control and Prevention (CDC), car accidents are responsible for over 14% of all brain injuries in the U.S. Brain trauma is challenging to treat, and victims face a lengthy recovery period.
-Some victims cannot return to work and can never have the same active lifestyle they have before the injury.
+Car accidents are notorious for causing a wide range of injuries, but the head and neck are particularly vulnerable.
+The Centers for Disease Control and Prevention (CDC) reports that car accidents are responsible for over 14% of all brain injuries in the United States.
+Brain trauma is one of the most challenging injuries to treat, and victims often face an extended recovery period, with some never being able to return to their pre-injury active lifestyle.

 Seek Medical Attention ASAP

-Seeking medical attention is imperative – not just to know the extent of your brain injury, but also to prove a chain of causation for your car accident case.
-Your St. Louis car accident attorney will need the documentation either when they are negotiating for a settlement with the insurance company, or if the case should proceed to court, to get you all that you are entitled to receive.
+Seeking medical attention is imperative – not just to determine the extent of your brain injury but also to prove a chain of causation in your car accident case.
+Your St. Louis car accident attorney will need the documentation when negotiating a settlement with the insurance company or, if the case should proceed to court, to get you the compensation you are entitled to receive.

 Signs That You May Have a Brain Injury